 “[On ‘There’s No Business Like Show Business’] I found a way to keep Ethel (Merman) cool.
 Whenever Marilyn (Monroe) wouldn`t come out of her dressing room, I gave Ethel a wink, hinting that something naughty was going on in there.
 Of course that wasn`t true, but if Ethel thought maybe some hanky-panky was going on, she could enjoy the situation.”

 For some reason that I’m still not completely sure of, the Eating With the Stars’ edition of Mitzi Gaynor’s Tangy Rice Pilaf has been a consistently robust feature on Stargayzing.
 I can only assume there is still a fervent fan base for the legendary hoofer, or that there is a dearth of good recipes for Tangy Rice Pilaf out there.
-Either way, Mitzi is a great friend of this blog, so it gives me great pleasure to promote her lovely website which feels very personal and is lots of fun: missmitzigaynor.com
+Either way, Mitzi is a great friend of this blog.

 “The star thing is over.
 I’ve knocked around quite a bit in the past few years and now I’m just another actor looking for work.
 Acting is what I know and what I do best…I’m trying to find a new niche…something to help erase that bland image the studios gave me in the Fifties.
 I’m looking for roles that will establish me as a more mature actor.”

 Tab Hunter is one of the few stars on this list I’ve actually had the experience of meeting.
 He was amazingly down to earth, warm, and friendly.
 He seems to have really adjusted well to a post-teen idol life.
-A few years back he wrote a first-rate celebrity autobiography Tab Hunter Confidential and he has a website that is as good looking as he is: tabhunter.com
+A few years back he wrote a first-rate celebrity autobiography Tab Hunter Confidential, which was adapted into a documentary.
+He has a website that is as good looking as he is.

 “There were many good actresses in my time like Jane Powell and Debbie Reynolds, but I was the only dancer.”